mahdertesf/Transformer-Classifier/README.md

 ## Introduction

 This project explores the application of Transformer networks to the Amharic language, focusing on pre-training and hate speech recognition.
 Amharic, being a low-resource language, benefits significantly from pre-training techniques that allow models to learn contextualized word representations from large amounts of unlabeled data.

 This project leverages a Masked Language Model (MLM) approach for pre-training, followed by fine-tuning on a labeled dataset for hate speech detection.
-The trained model is then deployed on the **Mahder AI** web app.
+The trained model is then deployed on the **Mahder AI** web application.

-This repository includes the following major steps:
+### Key Steps:
 - Data collection and preprocessing
 - Transformer model implementation
 - Pre-training using MLM